 Frederick Remington Art Museum: Enthusiasts of American art must visit this museum, devoted to the 19th century New York artist known for paintings and sculptures of the Old West, Frederic Remington.
 Occupying an entire block in historic Ogdensburg, the museum displays the artist's original paintings, drawings, sculptures, correspondence, and personal possessions.
 A few minutes away is the connected Eva Caten Remington Education Center and Kid’s Place, with interactive play areas and a fully stocked art studio for budding young artists.

-Dry Hill ski area: This ski area is less than 10 minutes from downtown Watertown, offering affordable family skiing, night skiing and snowboarding, snowtubing, and more.
-Dry Hill celebrates its 60th anniversary this year, so it’s a festive time to visit this regional wintertime favorite.
+Dry Hill Ski Area: This ski area is less than 10 minutes from downtown Watertown, offering affordable family skiing, night skiing and snowboarding, snowtubing, and more.
+Enjoy live entertainment every Friday with Music @ The Hill!

-Salamanca Mall Antiques: Established in 1998, Salamanca Mall Antiques is now one of the largest in the nation, with 60,000 square feet of shopping space and more than 1,000 individual vendors.
+Salamanca Mall Antiques: Established in 1998, Salamanca Mall Antiques is now one of the largest in the nation, with 30,000 square feet of shopping space and more than 1,000 individual vendors and more than 1 million items.
 This spacious mall is a treasure-hunter’s paradise and gets raves for its selection on TripAdvisor.

 Allegany State Park: This 65,000-acre state park becomes a true winter wonderland in colder months, offering outdoor adventures such as cross-country skiing and snowmobiling on groomed trails, ice fishing, bird watching, and more.
 The park’s Red House Creek area is home to one of the most photogenic bridges in all of New York, the historic Thomas L. Kelly covered bridge.